SiriusBYT/Flashcord/README.md

 <br>
-## The following images are of Flashcord Ceres (Community Version)
+## The following images are of Flashcord Ceres with theme option expansion module

 # 📸 This.
-This is Flashcord Ceres (Community Version).
+This is Flashcord Ceres with theme option expansion module.
 ## The world's most complex Discord Theme.
 ## It's all about the chat space.